Multiple ergodic averages along functions from a Hardy field: convergence, recurrence and combinatorial applications: Open questions

-Condition \ref{itm_cond_1} in \cref{thm_main_combinatorial} is somewhat complicated.
-In a way this is inevitable if we want to allow families of jointly divisible polynomials.
-However, there is a simpler, more natural, and slightly weaker condition which might be sufficient to imply the conclusion. \begin{Question} Can one replace condition \ref{itm_cond_1} in \cref{thm_main_combinatorial} with the weaker assumption that the collection of polynomials
+Condition \ref{itm_cond_1} in Theorem~\ref{thm_main_combinatorial} is somewhat complicated.
+In a way this is inevitable if we want to allow families of jointly intersective polynomials.
+However, there is a simpler, more natural, and slightly weaker condition which might be sufficient to imply the conclusion. \begin{Question} Can one replace condition \ref{itm_cond_1} in Theorem~\ref{thm_main_combinatorial} with the weaker assumption that the collection of polynomials

-is jointly intersective. \end{Question}
+is jointly intersective? \end{Question}

-One of the motivations for this paper was to expand on our previous work from \cite{BMR17arXiv} which revealed a new phenomenon pertaining to non-polynomial functions, say, from a Hardy field (see \cref{thm_thick_szemeredi} above).
+One of the motivations for this paper was to expand on our previous work from \cite{BMR20} which revealed a new phenomenon pertaining to non-polynomial functions, say, from a Hardy field (see \cref{thm_thick_szemeredi} above).
 As a corollary of \cref{thm_thick_szemeredi}, if $f\in\Hardy$ and $t^{\ell-1}\prec f(t)\prec t^\ell$ for some $\ell\in\N$, then for every $E\subset\N$ with $\bar d(E)>0$ the set

 is \emph{thick}, i.e. contains arbitrarily long intervals.
 This stands in contrast with the case when $f$ is a polynomial, in which case $R(A,f)$ is in general not thick, but is always \emph{syndetic}, i.e. it has bounded gaps.
 This difference is all the more striking since syndeticity and thickness are complementary notions (a set is syndetic if and only if its complement is not thick).
 Regarding \eqref{eq_returntimes} we have a dichotomy: